Acrylic Machining: The Ultimate Guide for Beginners

 Turning

-Turning is another way of cutting and machining acrylic rods and acrylic tubes.
-The tools for cutting into the medium for this process usually consists of no apparent rotary bit.
+Turning is another way of cutting and machining acrylic rods, acrylic tubes, and PMMA film.
+The tools for cutting into the medium for this process usually consist of no apparent rotary bit.

 For this process, the device is moved linearly on a helix route.
 It’s said to be quite tricky, especially for acrylic since it can be very pliable.